Classes and camps year round for kids of all ages

 COVER CREATIONS: Laser Cutting & Book Design

 Create a one-of-a-kind photo album or scrapbook just in time for the holidays.
 Using the modern technology of laser cutting to engrave book cover designs, in combination with the historical traditions of bookbinding, students will learn the processes of designing and creating a custom journal or sketchbook.
 Learn how to sew the pages of a book, prepare materials for the cover, and how to bring designs to life with a laser cutter.
 Finally, pull it all together in a bookbinding process known as “casing-in.”
 The finished product will make a great gift or a personal keepsake for drawings, doodles, and creative writing.
+PARENTS!
+This is a perfect pre-holiday bonding opportunity for you and the kid(s) – or come on your own for some creative down time!
 NO CLASS: 11/22.

 DÍA DE LOS MUERTOS SKULL ART